About us

 David Thompson

-After a 30-year career in the apparel industry, including 25 years with Bonds, David Thompson moved into sport, starting with Cricket NSW as General Manager of the State Cricket Department.
+After a 30-year career in the apparel industry, including 25 years with Bonds, David Thompson transitioned into sport — starting with Cricket NSW as General Manager of the State Cricket Department.
 In 2015, he joined Hockey NSW and became CEO in 2016, earning Administrator of the Year in 2017.
-David held this role until 2021, then took a national strategic position with Hockey Australia.
-He led the development of Hockey Australia’s first national strategic vision to 2032 and the 2023–24 Strategic Plan.
-With 10 years in hockey and 15 years in sport, David excels in strategy, stakeholder engagement, and leadership.,
+David held this role until 2021, before taking on a national strategic position with Hockey Australia.
+He led the development of Hockey Australia’s first national strategic vision to 2032, and their 2023–24 Strategic Plan.
+With 10 years in hockey and over 15 years in sport, David excels in strategy, stakeholder engagement, and leadership.

 Simone Pearce